FlawlessCasual17/rpm-get/.github/issue_template.md

-# deb-get issue template
+# rpm-get issue template

-Thank you for taking the time to report an issue to the `deb-get` project 🙂
+Thank you for taking the time to report an issue to the `rpm-get` project 🙂

  - Please complete one the appropriate sections below.
  - Delete all the sections that do not apply, including this one.
  - Any issues that do not use this template will be closed.
- - If you're not sure what to do, or have a general question about `deb-get`, then ask in [Wimpy's World Discord](https://wimpysworld.io/discord).

 ## Requesting a new app ✨

-If you are requesting a new app to be added to `deb-get` please complete the following section, only one app per issue please.
+If you are requesting a new app to be added to `rpm-get` please complete the following section, only one app per issue please.

  - [ ] I have checked that this app does not already have a pending request and has not previously been declined.